Who Is Lily James?

 But it was the opportunity to work with Four Weddings and a Funeral’s director Mike Newell that made her reconsider.
 Thankfully, for her sake, the script was brought to her again, and this time, she decided to go for it, playing the strong-willed heroine and writer Juliet.

 James' professional theatre debut was in 2011's stage adaptation of DBC Pierre's novel Vernon God Little.
-She went on to perform in productions of The Seagull and Othello, the latter for which she received critical praise as the character Desdemona.
+She went on to perform in productions of The Seagull and Othello, the latter for which she received critical praise as Desdemona.
 Other plays include Play House, Definitely the Bahamas and Branagh's 2016 production of Romeo and Juliet.

 Honoring Her Father Jamie Thompson